-Ground water from the unconfined aquifer enters the river through sub-surface flow and springs that emanate from the riverbank.
-McCormack and Carlile [6] identified 115 springs along a 41-mile stretch of river.
-Tritium concentrations in wells near the springs ranged from 19,000 to 250,000 pCi/L and averaged 176,000 pCi/L in 1985 [1].
-Although the distribution of ^3H and other nuclide concentrations in springs generally reflected those in nearby ground-water wells, the magnitude was generally less in springs due to mixing of ground and surface water.
+Ground water from the unconfined aquifer enters the river through subsurface flow and springs that emanate from the riverbank.
+McCormack and Carlile (1984) identified 115 springs along a 41-mile stretch of river.
+Tritium concentrations in wells near the springs ranged from 19,000 to 250,000 pCi/L and averaged 176,000 pCi/L in 1985 (Price 1986).
+Although the distribution of ^3H and other radionuclide concentrations in springs generally reflected those in nearby groundwater wells, the magnitude was generally less in springs due to mixing of ground and surface water.
 Tritium concentrations in the river were generally less than those in springs.
+Tritium concentrations in springs were less than 4% of the DOE DCG (2,000,000 pCi/L).
+Tritium concentrations in the river near the springs were less than 0.5% of the DCG and less than half the regulatory limit for drinking water (20,000 pCi/L) (EPA 1976).
+From 1983-1988, annual average ^3H concentrations in the river (<200 pCi/L) were at least a factor of 100 below the drinking water limit (Jaquish and Bryce 1989).
 It is noteworthy that ^3H also occurs naturally in the Columbia River upstream from Hanford.
-Once discharges from springs are mixed with the river a short distance downstream, ^3H from the springs cannot be detected.
-Concentrations of ^3H upstream from Hanford and at Richland are similar.
-Tritium concentrations in springs were less than 4% of the DOE DCG (2,000,000 pCi/L).
-Tritium concentrations in the river were less than 0.5% of the DCG and less than half the regulatory limit for drinking water (20,000 pCi/L) [6].

-Surface Water
+From 1983-1988, annual average ^3H concentrations in the river, upstream at Priest Rapids Dam, ranged from 70-100 pCi/L.

-Columbia River water is used for drinking at downstream cities, for crop irrigation and for recreational activities (fishing, hunting, boating, water-skiing, swimming).
-Thus, it constitutes the primary environmental pathway to people for radioactivity in liquid effluents.
+Surface Water.
+Columbia River water is used for drinking at downstream cities, for crop irrigation and for recreational activities (fishing, hunting, boating, waterskiing, swimming).
+Thus, it constitutes a primary environmental pathway to people for radioactivity in liquid effluents.
 Radionuclides can be delivered to human foodstuffs through crops irrigated with river water and cow's milk through irrigated alfalfa and other cattle forage.
-Although radionuclides associated with Hanford operations, worldwide fallout, and natural phenomena continue to be found in small but measurable quantities in the Columbia River, concentrations are below Washington State and Environmental Protection Agency (EPA) drinking water standards.
+Although radionuclides associated with Hanford operations, worldwide fallout and natural phenomena continue to be found in small but measurable quantities in the Columbia River, concentrations are below Washington State and Environmental Protection Agency (EPA) drinking water standards.

-Deep sediments in downstream reservoirs still contain low concentrations of some long-lived radionuclides [8-12].
+Deep sediments in downstream reservoirs still contain low concentrations of some long-lived radionuclides (Haushild et al. 1975, Robertson and Fix 1977, Nelson et al. 1979, Sula 1980, Beasley et al. 1981).
 Trace amounts of ^{239}Pu , ^{60}Co , ^{137}Cs , and ^{152}Eu persist in sediments accumulated above the first downstream dam (McNary).
-In 1977, about 20 to 25% of the total plutonium inventory (239 , 240 , ^{241}Pu) in Lake Wallula sediments, 100 km downstream, was believed to originate from the 1944 through 1971 releases at Hanford [12].
+In 1977, about 20 to 25% of the total plutonium inventory (239 , 240 , ^{241}Pu) in Lake Wallula sediments, 100 km downstream, was believed to originate from the 1944 through 1971 releases at Hanford (Beasley et al. 1981).
 However, only ^{239}Pu was believed to actually reflect earlier reactor operations.
 Further, this ^{239}Pu was derived from ^{239}Np (produced by neutron capture in natural uranium followed by decay to ^{239}Np), an abundant isotope in Columbia River water.
 Thus, plutonium may not have been released to the river from reactor operations.

-Fish and Wildlife
+Fish and Wildlife.
 Fish are collected at various locations along the Columbia River and boneless fillets are analyzed for ^{60}Co , ^{90}Sr , and ^{137}Cs .
 Carcasses are analyzed to estimate ^{90}Sr in bone.
-Following shutdown of the last single-purpose, once-through cooling reactor and installation of improved liquid effluent control systems at N Reactor, short-lived radionuclides, including the biologically important ^{32}P and ^{65}Zn , essentially disappeared from the river [13] through radioactive decay.
+Following shutdown of the last single-purpose, once-through cooling reactor and installation of improved liquid effluent control systems at N Reactor, short-lived radionuclides, including the biologically important ^{32}P and ^{65}Zn , essentially disappeared from the river (Cushing et al. 1981) through radioactive decay.
 Radionuclide concentrations in fish collected from the Hanford Reach of the Columbia River are similar to those in fish from upstream locations.